Ayush Ghalan: Pokhara Thunders

 Ghalan would later re-sign for his first club, Pokhara Thunders, for the 2023–24 Nepal Super League.
 He got 3 man of the match awards, with 2 goals and an assist to his name.

 Sankata FC

 Ghalan would appear in the 2024 Aaha!
 Gold Cup for Sankata FC.
 However, they would lose in their first match 3–0 to Tribhuwan Army Club.

 Bangladesh Police FC

-In August 2025, Ghalan joined Bangladesh Police FC for the 2025–26 Bangladesh Premier League.
+In August 2025, Ghalan joined Bangladesh Police for the 2025–26 Bangladesh Premier League.